cboudereau/consul-demo/spring-integration/README.md

 stop app
 ```

+At this step, the container is in status exited since one of the supervisor program is down

+In the consul service dashboard, one service is down

 Start the container
 ```bash
 docker start spring-integration-batch-1
 ```

+Once the container is started it should be healthy in the consul console

 ```bash
 docker compose exec -it --index 1 batch supervisorctl
 ```

 The container is exited to be sure that both consul and app are up an running.

+Again, one service should be down and one up and running in consul

 Stop the healthcheck for the demo
 ```bash